efriandika/efriandika/README.md

   <br>
   <samp>
     <p>
-      I'm a <strong>Senior Software Engineer</strong> with a diverse background, previously was working in one of the biggest bank in my home country, then moving to Amsterdam to join an incredible fintech company and now I am part of JP Morgan & Chase UK by day.
-I am also a programming language tinkerer by night.
-I love to explore new tech trends.  <strong>Currently writing beautiful frontend with mostly angular, react and also moving from java to kotlin</strong> 😼.
+      I'm a <strong>Senior Software Engineer</strong> with a diverse background, having previously worked at one of the largest banks in my home country before moving to Amsterdam to join an innovative fintech company.
+Now, I’m part of JP Morgan & Chase UK by day, and a programming language enthusiast by night.
+I enjoy exploring new technology trends. <strong>Currently writing beautiful frontend with mostly react, angular, while transitioning from Java to Kotlin.</strong> 😼.
     </p>
     <p>
       I also enjoy playing around with design patterns, algorithms, and data structures—sometimes just for fun, to really understand how they work, boost my code’s performance, and share what I learn with others.